 As luck would have it, I found this Black-headed Grosbeak Pheucticus melanocephalus posted up and singing.
 The bird sat low enough that there was foliage in the background.
-The Grosbeak was so vivid and singing beautifully.
+The Grosbeak was so vivid and sang beautifully.
 Therefore, I immediately decided to take a video.
 Fortunately, it was easy to mount the camera to the scope, thanks to the Swarovski TLS-APO SLR camera adapter, and I was rolling seconds after I had focused on the Black-headed Grosbeak with the ATX 85 spotting scope.

 The pale downy feathers are the Grosbeak’s insulation system.
 He was fluffed-up because the chill from the previous night had not yet left the air.